tokuhirom/meetnote2/README.md

  * Detect window names to start the recording.
  * Record audio to wave file.
    * Convert it to mp3 file automatically.
-   * Transcribe it to the text using OpenAI's API.
+   * Transcribe it to the text using whisper.cpp.
-     * TODO: support whisper.cpp or something to transcribe locally
    * Summarize it with OpenAI's API
      * TODO: Summarize it in the local machine.
  * Edit summary file